mamurak/predictive-maint/docs/image-detection-inference-demo-setup-v2.md

 Click **terminal**
 ![images/2-setup/image50.png](images/2-setup/image50.png)

-The Github repository containing this documentaion you're reading as well as all source code, scripts, yaml that you will need.
+The Github repository containing this documentation you're reading also contains all source code, scripts, yaml etc that you will need to run this workshop.
 We have already cloned this repository into the VM, so you'll just to change directory to it.
 We'll also set a variable to refer to this directory ***REPO_HOME***.
 Run the following inside the terminal window:
 ```
 cd predictive-maint